Andrew-Brad/AB.Extensions/README.md

 ## CI Packaging
-The VSTS feed which hosts the packages uploaded by CI is publically available at: https://zep519.pkgs.visualstudio.com/_packaging/Ab.Extensions-CI/nuget/v3/index.json
+The Azure Artifacts feed which hosts the prerelease packages (uploaded by CI) is publically available at: https://zep519.pkgs.visualstudio.com/_packaging/Ab.Extensions-CI/nuget/v3/index.json

-Release packages are uploaded to Nuget.org under the following conditions:
+Release versions are automatically uploaded to Nuget.org by CI under the following conditions:
 - master branch
-- manual trigger of build
 - all previous steps succeeded in the build
+- manual queue of build
-- when manually queuing the build, a variable of name ```PushReleaseNuget``` is provided with value ```confirm```
+- when manually queuing the build, a variable of name ```PushReleaseNuget``` should be provided with value ```confirm```

-This means that when making code modifications, I need to respect the rules of SemVer in the csproj metadata.
+This means that when making new branches for code modifications, it's a good practice to immediately identify the desired SemVer in the csproj metadata, and ensure the code change adheres accordingly.